truework/gretchen/README.md

 # Why?

 There are a lot of options out there for requesting data.
 Most modern `fetch` implementations, however, rely on throwing errors.
-For type-safety, we needed something that would allow us to type the response, no matter what.
-We also wanted to bake in a few opinions of our own, though the API should be flexible enough for most other applications.
+For type-safety, we wanted something that would allow us to type the response, no matter what.
+We also wanted to bake in a few opinions of our own, although the API is flexible enough for most other applications.

 # Credits